 The Alzheimer’s Association Counseling Services For Ontario County Residents The Alzheimer’s Association will provide counseling to anyone affected by Alzheimer’s disease or a related dementia, free of charge.
-This service is available to Ontario County residents the second Wednesday of each month from 12:30 pm to 3:30 pm and the fourth Wednesday of each month from 9:30am to 12:30 pm at the Office for the Aging located at 3019 County Complex Drive, Canandaigua.
+This service is available to Ontario County residents the second Thursday of each month from 3:00 pm to 5:00 pm starting December 12th, 2019 at the Office for the Aging located at 3019 County Complex Drive, Canandaigua.
 Advance appointments are suggested.

 This service is being offered at no charge.

 Any interested individual should call the Office for the Aging at

 (585) 396-4040 or (315) 781-1321 to schedule an appointment.

 As we age, our memory often changes.
 It can become difficult to tell the difference between age related changes and the first signs of Alzheimer's disease.
 Here is a chart to help show the difference between the two:

 |Signs of Alzheimer's/dementia||Typical age-related changes|

 |Poor judgment and decision making||Making a bad decision once|